doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 .. code-block:: terminal

     doctrine
-     doctrine:migrations:diff                [diff] Generate a migration by comparing your current database to your mapping information. doctrine:migrations:dump-schema         [dump-schema] Dump the schema for your database to a migration. doctrine:migrations:execute             [execute] Execute a single migration version up or down manually. doctrine:migrations:generate            [generate] Generate a blank migration class. doctrine:migrations:latest              [latest] Outputs the latest version number doctrine:migrations:migrate             [migrate] Execute a migration to a specified version or the latest available version. doctrine:migrations:rollup              [rollup] Rollup migrations by deleting all tracked versions and insert the one version that exists. doctrine:migrations:status              [status] View the status of a set of migrations. doctrine:migrations:up-to-date          [up-to-date] Tells you if your schema is up-to-date. doctrine:migrations:version             [version] Manually add and delete migration versions from the version table.
+     doctrine:migrations:diff                   [diff] Generate a migration by comparing your current database to your mapping information. doctrine:migrations:dump-schema            [dump-schema] Dump the schema for your database to a migration. doctrine:migrations:execute                [execute] Execute a single migration version up or down manually. doctrine:migrations:generate               [generate] Generate a blank migration class. doctrine:migrations:latest                 [latest] Outputs the latest version number doctrine:migrations:migrate                [migrate] Execute a migration to a specified version or the latest available version. doctrine:migrations:rollup                 [rollup] Roll migrations up by deleting all tracked versions and insert the one version that exists. doctrine:migrations:status                 [status] View the status of a set of migrations. doctrine:migrations:up-to-date             [up-to-date] Tells you if your schema is up-to-date. doctrine:migrations:version                [version] Manually add and delete migration versions from the version table. doctrine:migrations:sync-metadata-storage  [sync-metadata-storage] Ensures that the metadata storage is at the latest version.

 Start by getting the status of migrations in your application by running the ``status`` command: